Faith. Service. Law.

 Is “Theotokos” in the Bible?

 The exact Greek compound Theotokos does not appear in Scripture.
 Its biblical warrant, however, lies in passages like Luke 1:43, where Elizabeth calls Mary “the mother of my Lord,” and Galatians 4:4, which describes the Son as “born of a woman.”
-The title was already in liturgical use by the early fourth century — Origen is sometimes cited as the earliest attested user, though the attribution is contested — long before Ephesus made it dogmatic.
-Ephesus defended a customary usage; it did not invent it.
+The title was in theological use among Alexandrian writers by the early fourth century — Alexander of Alexandria and Athanasius both use it.
+Specifically liturgical usage that early rests on disputed papyrology: the Marian hymn Sub tuum praesidium (P.Ryl.
+III 470), long dated to the third or fourth century, has been redated by Hans Förster and others toward the sixth or later on paleographic grounds.
+Origen is also sometimes cited via Socrates Scholasticus as an early user, though that fragment’s authenticity is contested.
+What is clear is that Ephesus defended a customary Christian usage; it did not invent it.16

 Was Nestorius really a heretic?